GoogleContainerTools/kpt-functions-catalog/examples/gatekeeper/imperative/README.md

 ### Overview

-This example demonstrates how to imperatively invoke the [gatekeeper] function to validate resources using gatekeeper constraints.
+This examples shows how to validate resources using gatekeeper constraints by running [`gatekeeper`] function imperatively.

-There are 2 resources in `policy.yaml`:
+To ensure ConfigMaps do not contain fields with name `private_key`, we express the constraints in the following resources in `policy.yaml`:

 - `ConstraintTemplate`
 - `K8sBannedConfigMapKeysV1`

-There is one `ConfigMap` in `config-map.yaml`.

-The constraint disallows using `private_key` as a key in the `ConfigMap`.
+We have a `ConfigMap` in `config-map.yaml` that violates the policy.

 ### Function invocation